 2. Resolve to do something about your weakest vocal area.Becoming aware is only the first step.
 Now you have to do something about what you've discovered.
 If your pitch sucks, do pitch practice.
 If your feel for rhythm is lacking, take drum or dance lessons.
 If your voice gets tired or strained, find out the fixes for the causes of your vocal cord abuse.
 If you have breath, tight throat or communication issues, find out what to practice, and then... get on a practice schedule!

 3. Resolve to warm up and warm down your voiceOK can I tell you how nuts it is to perform on a cold voice?
 Try running an engine without oil.
 That's how nuts.
 Make a decision to warm up correctly, even if it's for 5 or 10 minutes, and that goes for in-between sets, too!
 Then do cool down exercises (light, shorter versions of warm ups) after long performances.
+Just as with muscle effort in athletics, your vocal apparatus needs the cool down to recover more quickly from strenuous use.

 4. Resolve to address your speaking voice.Frequently when a trashed voice comes in to train with me, I find that one of the core causes of the strain is from talking!
 You use the same little cords to speak that you sing with.
 Let that sink in.
 If talking tires you, change your technique.
 Yes, it will take concentration at first to correct life-long habits, but every speaking voice I've worked with will tell you it's worth it.
 Here's a video I did with tips on saving your speaking voice.